softwareunderground/swung-org/financial/financial_report_2021.md

 ## General remarks

 Software Underground was a project of [Agile Scientific](https://agilescientific.com).
 In about 2019 we decided to incorporate as a non-profit, mainly to make it easier and more attractive to donate to, both for organizations and individuals.
 We took this step in April 2020, but there was considerable financial overlap between Agile and Software Underground until the end of 2020.
-Things were simpler in 2021, with Software Underground operating as a fully autonomous entity.
+Things were simpler in 2021, with Software Underground operating as a fully autonomous entity; accordingly, this was the first normal financial year.

 ## Summary of relevant events